ray-project/ray/doc/source/rllib/package_ref/replay_buffers.rst

    * e.g. "capacity" to limit the buffer's size

 * Call arguments for underlying replay buffer methods
-   * e.g. "prioritized_replay_beta" is used by the :py:class:`~ray.rllib.utils.replay_buffers.multi_agent_prioritized_replay_buffer.PrioritizedMultiAgentReplayBuffer` to call the sample method of every underlying :py:class:`~ray.rllib.utils.replay_buffers.prioritized_replay_buffer.PrioritizedReplayBuffer`
+   * e.g. "prioritized_replay_beta" is used by the :py:class:`~ray.rllib.utils.replay_buffers.multi_agent_prioritized_replay_buffer.MultiAgentPrioritizedReplayBuffer` to call the sample method of every underlying :py:class:`~ray.rllib.utils.replay_buffers.prioritized_replay_buffer.PrioritizedReplayBuffer`

 Most of the time, only 1. and 2. are of interest.